Looking to the future: New grants programmes for Buckinghamshire

 A New Funding Strategy

-2021 will see us launch our new funding strategy for Buckinghamshire.
-This will kick off with our Community Fund, set to open for applications on 19th July.
+2021 saw us launch our new funding strategy for Buckinghamshire.
+Our Community Fund, is live an accepting applications.
 Grants of £10K per year (for up to three years) will be made available for third sector organisations who are working with local communities.
 We want to support organisations who can demonstrate their strength in community engagement and a strong understanding of what their community needs and wants and how to work with them to deliver it.

 Informed by the listening exercise we undertook with current grantees in 2020, the fund will offer multi-year grants which can be used flexibly – for core costs, projects and organisational development.
 Crucially, organisations will be able to apply at any time and notified of a decision within eight weeks.